James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 condition, or past conservation history.

-pen and ink sketches, pencil renderings, and charcoal drawings.
-Alten was not a printmaker, and thus,
+ink sketches, pencil renderings, and charcoal drawings.
+Alten was not a printmaker, and thus, no etchings,

-lithographs, monotypes or other images in the print medium appear here.
-Photomechanical reproductions
+monotypes or other images in the print medium appear here.
+Photomechanical reproductions of several

-paintings are still extant today having been produced both in color and black and white by early Grand
+extant today having been produced both in color and black and white by early Grand Rapids printing companies,

-companies, but the process apparently did not involve any direct supervision by the artist.
-Those reproductions
+apparently did not involve any direct supervision by the artist.
+Those reproductions are therefore not

 The following offers usage tips and explanations of terms and citations used in this catalogue:

 The critical search fields are: